yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/standalone.md

 Session Replay requires that:

-1. Your application is JavaScript-based.
+1. Your application is web-based.
 2. You track sessions with a timestamp, which you can pass to the SDK.
 You inform the SDK whenever a session timestamp changes.
 3. You can provide a device ID to the SDK.